Danny Meagher (basketball)

 Daniel Meagher (born 25 October 1962) is a Canadian basketball player and Olympian.
 Among his accomplishments, he played for Duke from 1981-85; represented Canada in the 1984 Olympics; was a FISU gold medalist; and was drafted by the Chicago Bulls in the 1985 NBA Draft.

 University

 Meagher played for Duke under Coach Mike Krzyzewski for four seasons from 1981-85.
 Meagher has been described as being one of the top 100 Duke players to play for Coach Krzyzewski.

 Meagher averaged 7.9 and 8 points per game in his junior and senior seasons, respectively.
-In 1984 ACC tournament, he and Duke narrowly defeated the University of North Carolina ("UNC") at UNC's home court to advance to the ACC championship game.
+In 1984 ACC tournament, he and Duke narrowly defeated the University of North Carolina ("UNC") to advance to the ACC championship game where they were defeated by Maryland.